Closing down your company? Explore a new direction

 You can apply for IOAZ benefits with your municipality.
 Make sure to do so before you close your company.
 After you are granted IOAZ benefits, you have to dissolve your company after no more than 18 months.
 The benefits will be paid (retroactively) for each month that you qualified.

-8. Selling your company
+Selling your company

-Many industries have been hit hard by the COVID-19 pandemic.
-Rebalancing industries by tapering down the number of similar companies is one way to improve the profitability of those that remain.
 Thinking about selling your company to an industry peer or another buyer?
 Make sure to prepare for the sale first by following these 6 steps.
 You can use the proceeds to plan for the future.

-9. Spend your time wisely
+Use your time wisely

 Your age or personal situation may also be reasons to consider taking a step back.
 Think carefully about how you will fill all your free time to avoid social isolation.
 Did you work on youth projects, sports clubs, or associations while you were still running your business?
 Keep doing what you always did.
 There is no reason to stop now.

-10. Address money worries and emotions
+Address money worries